 I'm a postdoctoral researcher at Goethe University Frankfurt in the Department of Management and Microeconomics.
 At the same institution, I was awarded my PhD with the highest distinction (summa cum laude) in 2023.
-My research focuses on the intersection of Economic History, Political Economy, and Business Informatics.
+My research focuses on the intersection of Economic/Financial History, Political Economy, and Business Informatics.
 It aims to increase the understanding of current economic phenomena by analyzing historical events using the latest statistical methods and (partly self-developed) AI-based technologies.
-Moreover, I visited the Paris School of Economics (PSE) during a research stay in 2023 and was awarded research grants by the DFG (as part of the InfPP SPP 2431) and the Fritz Thyssen Foundation.
+Moreover, I visited the Paris School of Economics (PSE) during a research stay in 2023 and was awarded research grants by the DFG (as part of the InfPP SPP 2431), the Fritz Thyssen Foundation, and the FAZIT Stiftung.
 For more detailed information on my background, please refer to my CV.

 w/ Dennis Gram, Pantelis Karapanagiotis, Uwe Walz | Journal of Data and Information Quality 14(3)